junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

 --- abstract

-A new Verifiable Distributed Aggregation Function (VDAF) named Private Inexpensive Norm Enforcement (PINE) that supports aggregating high-dimensional real number vectors bounded by a configurable L2-norm bound, which is a fundamental primitive to support private federated learning.
+A Verifiable Distributed Aggregation Function (VDAF) named Private Inexpensive Norm Enforcement (PINE) that supports aggregating high-dimensional real number vectors bounded by a configurable L2-norm bound, which is a fundamental primitive to support private federated learning.